SoumitraDas1/python-course/README.md

 16. Generate a random number
 17. Solve quadratic equations
 18. Count vowels and consonants in a string
-19. Calculate the area of a rectangle
+19. **Write  a menu driven program using user defined functions to Calculate the area of a rectangle/square**
 20. Check if a number is an even or odd number
 21. Generate a histogram from a list
 22. Check if a number is a perfect number